vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-gs-kpack.md

 #### Watching the Build

 If you run a `kubectl get pods`, you'll see a pod created (with a series of init containers) to build the image.
-Since it includes six different containers, it's hard to use `kubectl logs` because you have to know what container to specify at what stage.
-What's way easier is to use the `stern` tool mentioned at the beginning.
+Since it includes six different containers, it's hard to use `kubectl logs` because you have to know which container to specify at which stage.
+It's much easier to use the `stern` tool mentioned at the beginning.

-The pod that is created has a name that starts with `image-name-build-` so in our case, `petclinic-image-build.` The command to run to see the logs is `stern petclinic-image-build,` and you'll see all the logs pass by during the build and upload.
+The pod that is created has a name that starts with `image-name-build`; so in this case, `petclinic-image-build.` The command to run to see the logs is `stern petclinic-image-build,` and you'll see all the logs pass by during the build and upload.

 Once it's complete you can recheck the image with `kubectl get images`: